Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/blue-green-deployment.md

 }
 ```

-As part of the blue green deployment there is the condifguration of 3 hostnames required to implement the pattern:
+As part of the blue green deployment there is the configuration of 3 hostnames required to implement the pattern:
 - Public facing hostname, the one used by the end users of the workloads/apps hosted into the clusters
 - blue cluster hostname, that is dedicated for the internal validation
 - green cluster hostname, that is dedicated for the internal validation

-As part of the solution there is also the optional deployment of a public DNS zone to manage in azure the DNS records for the custom domain assigned to  the applications.
-You can configure the DNS records in the public DNS zone using the following [guide](./09-dns-records.md).

 The tasks to test a blue green deployment can be summarized as follow:
 1. T0: Blue Cluster is On, this means: